Lascaux Caves travel guide

 The colours of the walls are absolutely gorgeous, deep red, rich ochre and black being the dominant tints.
 The pictures are beautifully painted and show a sense of perspective and movement.

-There are a lot of signs and symbols in the caves which we do not know the meaning of.
+There are many mysteries in the caves, and a lot of signs and symbols in the caves which we do not know the meaning of.

 The paintings are almost all of animals.
 In Lascaux there are hundreds of animals but only one man.
 There are no paintings of flowers, trees or countryside.